Department website: https://futurecatalog.wesleyan.edu/departments/psyc/

 Oral Defense.
 The oral defense/examination must be held during the oral exam period designated by the Office of Graduate Student Services (OGSS).
 This period is usually 3.5 weeks long and begins in mid-April and ends the first week of May.
 The specific dates for the beginning and end of the oral exam period are posted on the University’s Academic Calendar as well as in the MA exit information.
 The student should bring to the oral defense two forms required by the OGSS: the Oral Examination Form and an Approval of Thesis Form to be filled out by committee members.
 Corrections/edits from committee members must be completed before the scheduled exit interview.

 All forms are included in the MA exit information that can be found at the OGSS website.

 The MA candidate and research advisor will agree upon the defense format.
 In general, the MA candidate gives a research talk, where:

 - The length (somewhere between 15 and 45 minutes) is negotiable.

-- Open (to your friends, faculty, public) or closed (just your committee) is also negotiable.
+- Open (to friends, faculty, public) or closed (just the thesis committee) is also negotiable.

 - Open question period after the talk.

-- You leave the room while the committee discusses.
+- The student leaves the room while the thesis committee discusses.

-- Your committee will let you know what revisions or corrections MUST BE MADE in order for the thesis to be complete and ready for submission.
+- The thesis committee will indicate what revisions or corrections MUST BE MADE in order for the thesis to be complete and ready for final submission to the OGSS.

-For additional information, please visit Psychology Department BA/MA information https://www.wesleyan.edu/psyc/about/BA-MA.html.
+For additional information and all department forms, please visit Psychology Department BA/MA Guide https://www.wesleyan.edu/psyc/about/bama_guides.html